-- Online training: CRC Selection committee members must complete the following training modules:

-- Gender-based analysis plus (GBA+)

-- CIHR unconscious bias training module

-- Harvard Implicit Association Test

-- Face-to-face training: Deans, active CRCs, and search committee members are given training on human rights, implicit bias and the recruitment process.
+- Online training: CRC Selection committee members are asked to complete the CRC unconscious bias online training module and provide a certificate of completion to the HR representative.
+They are also invited to complete the Harvard Implicit Association Test. - Face-to-face training: Deans, active CRCs, and search committee members are given training on human rights, implicit bias and the recruitment process.